HISTORY OF THE VICKERS THEATRE, THREE OAKS, MI

 1907

-The first moving pictures to be shown in Three Oaks were at the Acorn Opera House, located where the parking lot now exists next to the present Vickers Theatre.
-In the spring of 1909, Melvin Smith of Three Rivers pitched a tent in the business district of Three Oaks showing movies and vaudeville acts.
-The venture met with immediate success.
-In the next two years, twoother “movie houses” opened in Three Oaks.
-These three theaters bore the enchanting names of The Princess, The Idle Hour, and The Fairyland (which eventually became the Vickers).
+The first moving pictures shown in Three Oaks appeared at the Acorn Opera House, located where the parking lot now sits beside the present-day Vickers Theatre.
+In the spring of 1909, Melvin Smith of Three Rivers pitched a tent in the Three Oaks business district, presenting movies and vaudeville acts.
+The venture was an immediate success.

 1911